 3. Narcissists are abusive.

 While it isn’t always intentional abuse, narcissists have a way of handling interpersonal relationships that can seem abrasive.
 Much like bullies, their ego hides their damaged self-esteem.
-Because while they may appear to have a grandiose sense of self this is to hide and protect themselves.
+Because while they may appear to have a grandiose sense of self, this is to hide and protect themselves.
 In turn, they bully others and wield power over those closest to them to feel better about themselves.
 This does not make for a good relationship.

 4. They lack empathy.

 To have a good relationship, you must have compassion and empathy for your partner.
 Not only does this help you connect intimately, but it also helps us to be aware of when we are acting in a way that causes harm to our partner.
-Since narcissists lack empathy- connecting and maintaining some level of self-awareness to their toxicity is nearly impossible.
+Since narcissists lack empathy – connecting and maintaining some level of self-awareness to their toxicity is nearly impossible.

 5. Most narcissists don’t seek treatment.

 To heal or at the very least cope and adapt to a mental disorder or personality disorder, you have to seek treatment.
 And narcissists aren’t likely to be able to see a problem with themselves – if they do, they aren’t likely to admit it.
 Narcissists are all about preserving their image, and seeking treatment is a major blow to their ego.
-Without therapy, at the very least- the prognosis for a narcissist isn’t typically a good one.
+Without therapy, at the very least – the prognosis for a narcissist isn’t typically a good one.

 6. They expect far too much from their partners.

 Narcissists view others as an extension of themselves- but they hold their partners to a much higher standard than they do themselves.
 Since they want to be perceived by society as perfect, they will likely hold their partners to a standard of perfection that is unreachable.
-This can become quite frustrating to their partners, wh obviously cannot be perfect (because no one can, not even the narcissist.)
+This can become quite frustrating to their partners, which obviously cannot be perfect (because no one can, not even the narcissist.)

 7. There is no us.